JetBrains/kotlin/kotlin-native/BUILDING_LLVM.md

 # Building Apple LLVM for Kotlin/Native

 This document describes how to compile LLVM distribution and use it to build Kotlin/Native on macOS.
-Usually, you don't need to compile LLVM by yourself:
+Usually, you don't need to compile LLVM by yourself: it is downloaded automatically when you run or build Kotlin/Native compiler.
-* If you use Kotlin/Native compiler it will download LLVM on the first run.
-* If you contribute to kotlin-native repository then use `:dependencies:update` Gradle task.

 But if you don't want to download prebuilt LLVM or want to experiment with your own distribution, you came to the right place.